Can LLMs Predict the Future or Are They Just Remembering?

 The Lookahead Bias Problem

-AI Learns from the Internet
+LLMs Learn from the Internet

 Large language models (LLMs) like ChatGPT are trained on billions of web pages, news articles, and reports.
 This training data includes financial news, stock market results, and company earnings — all mixed together without time boundaries.